gleeblezoid/gleeblezoid/RPG Notes/Pathfinder - Zorga.md

 ## Turpin Rowe
 - Miss Landra and Mr Fi were killed
 - We got approached by grey robed figures saying that we are not welcome in the forest and to leave
-- We got to the distillery and it was, obvs, full of Zulgaths who we killed
+- We got to the distillery and it was, obvs, full of Xul'gaths who we killed